Pygmy hippopotamus: Reproduction

 The common hippopotamus gives birth and mates only in the water, but pygmy hippopotamuses mate and give birth on both land and water.
 Young pygmy hippos can swim almost immediately.
 At birth, pygmy hippos weigh 4.5–6.2 kg (9.9–13.7 lb) with males weighing about 0.25 kg (0.55 lb) more than females.
 Pygmy hippos are fully weaned between six and eight months of age; before weaning they do not accompany their mother when she leaves the water to forage, but instead hide in the water by themselves.
 The mother returns to the hiding spot about three times a day and calls out for the calf to suckle.
 Suckling occurs with the mother lying on her side.

 Temperament

 Although not considered dangerous to humans and generally docile, pygmy hippopotamuses can be highly aggressive at times.
-Although there have been no human deaths associated with pygmy hippos, there have been several attacks - while most of these were provoked by human behaviour, several have had no apparent cause.
+Although there have been no human deaths caused by pygmy hippos, there have been several attacks.
+While most of these were provoked by human behavior, several have had no apparent cause.